ObiOne84/django-chefs-helper/README.md

 - Effortless Management: Simplify the process of editing recipes, adding ingredients, and navigating through collections.

-- Print and Share: Enhance the joy of sharing culinary creations by allowing users to print their favorite recipes.
+- Print and Share: Enhance the joy of sharing culinary creations by allowing users to print their favourite  recipes.

 - Mobile Accessibility: Prioritize accessibility with a mobile-friendly design for planning and managing recipes on any device.